 Diego has co-authored 37 scientific publications and is an inventor on 3 patent applications.

-Bryan Smith, Ph.D. is a Principal Scientist and leads target discovery at Link Cell Therapies.
+Bryan Smith, Ph.D. is an Associate Director and leads target discovery at Link Cell Therapies.
 He has over 10 years of experience in discovery oncology with a focus on identifying target antigens for immune-based therapeutics.
 Bryan previously worked at Arsenal Bio, where he drove efforts to define and characterize solid tumor target pairs for logic-gated cell therapies.
 Prior to Arsenal Bio, Bryan supported the development of allogeneic CAR T cells against novel solid tumor targets at Allogene Therapeutics.

 Bryan obtained his B.A. in Biochemistry from DePauw University.
 He holds a Ph.D. from the University of Notre Dame, where he conducted research on in vivo detection of cell death using synthetic coordination complexes.
 He then pursued post-doctoral training with Owen Witte at UCLA on establishing new therapeutic targets for advanced epithelial cancers.